 There’s a lot!
 For one, everyone is a photographer these days, it seems.
 So there’s lots of competition but I don’t really let this get to me.
 I have a certain style and I know the people who recognize that and appreciate that style and WANT that style will come to me for that, and that’s exactly what I want.
 But trying to be unique and set yourself apart can feel like a never ending task…because as soon as other photographer’s see something on your page they like, they’ll go do it too.
 So there’s this pressure to just keep doing new things and keep trying to put new stuff out there…and then as soon as you do that, you have to do it all over again!
 But this is a creative business, so that’s just part of it.
 I’ve grown to love the cycle!

 There’s also just the nine million hats you have to wear on a daily basis.
-I’m not “just a photographer” – I’m a business owner.
-I have to keep up with emails, phone calls, social media posts, social media messages, marketing plans, email campaigns, scheduling and rescheduling, I’m constantly trying to read the forecast and predict whether the weather is going to cooperate or not, I shoot a ton, I edit everything myself, there’s invoicing, taxes, paying studio rent, keeping equipment maintained, doing back-ups, preparing galleries, ordering prints, packaging orders, delivering print orders…and that’s just some of it.
+I don’t just carry my camear around all the time.
+I’m a business owner.
+I have to keep up with emails, website inquiries, Facebook messages, Instagram DM’s, social media posts and campaigns, all other forms of marketing, newsletters, scheduling/rescheduling, book keeping, studio upkeep, equipment maintenance and upgrades, backing up photos, prepping galleries, ordering prints, packagining and delivering orders….and that’s just some of it.
 It’s overwhelming a lot of the time.
 Balancing this with being a work-at-home mom is the hardest thing I’ve ever done – hands down!
-But I love it all, so it’s worth it to me.
+But I love it all, so it’s all worth it to me.